TEST EQUIPMENT USED IN THIS ARTICLE

 Another View of The Charging Process

-CHARGE TIME: As current declines, out towards the lower right of the chart, the time it takes to get that last few % in takes significant time.
+As current declines, out towards the lower right of the chart, the time it takes to get that last few % in takes significant time.
 At .15C this slightly used AGM took a bit over 6 hours to reach 100% SOC.
 I have had sulfated AGM batteries take 7+ hours even at a higher .2C.
-The health of your AGM battery can impact your time to full.
+The health of your AGM battery & the level of sulfating can negatively impact your time to attain a full charge.

 50% to 100% SOC @ .2C = 5:42 – Exited Bulk @ 1:16